• Skip to primary navigation

 Activate Games

 We couldn’t leave Activate Games off the list!
-This incredible facility is the perfect place to spend a few hours with friends, especially if you’re in a competitive mood.
+With two facilities in Winnipeg, it’s the perfect place to spend a few hours with friends, especially if you’re in a competitive mood.
 The best way to describe it?
 Imagine you’ve stepped into a video game!
 Push yourself (and others) to make it through a series of mental and physical challenges.
 Not to be mistaken for virtual reality, this real-life experience will cause you to keep your wits about you (and, trust us, laugh a lot).
 Now with two locations in Winnipeg!

 Festivals and Events in Winnipeg